samgottuso/post_event_cpcplus/README.md

 This rmarkdown creates automatically generated reports that looks at our events on a quarterly basis.

 To do:
-  * Get teammate feedback on important metrics to add.
+  * Add final metrics
-  * Figure out if it's better deployed with a shiny app wrapper.
-  * Finish the pie chart.
+  * Start work on Shiny wrapper/options
   * Add more descriptive texts.
+  * Continue visualize adjustments with CSS (get feedback)